Ali Yerlikaya: Acting Mayor of Istanbul

 Turkey held routine local elections on 31 March 2019.
 During the mayoral vote in Istanbul, the opposition Nation Alliance candidate Ekrem İmamoğlu won a surprise victory, edging past government-backed People's Alliance candidate Binali Yıldırım by a narrow 0.2% margin.
 The government subsequently appealed to the Supreme Electoral Council of Turkey (YSK) for a recount.
 After several complaints and recounts, İmamoğlu was eventually sworn in as Mayor on 18 April 2019.
 The YSK, however, accepted a complaint by the People's Alliance for an annulment of the elections on 6 May, thus removing İmamoğlu from his office as Mayor and scheduling fresh elections for 23 June 2019.

 As customary when a political position is in doubt, the Ministry of the Interior appointed the city's incumbent governor, namely Yerlikaya, as acting Mayor of Istanbul until the vacancy could be filled by the re-run vote.
 Yerlikaya, as acting mayor, was criticised for taking decisions that were viewed by the opposition as beyond the remit of a placeholder.
 He was also criticised for supposedly turning a blind eye to pro-Yıldırım posters and campaigns being conducted by municipal workers, who are required to remain neutral.

 İmamoğlu won the re-run with a substantially increased majority, thereby taking over from Yerlikaya.

 Minister of the Interior

-Since June 2023, he is the interior minister in the cabinet led by President Recep Tayyip Erdogan.
+Since June 2023, he is the Interior minister in the cabinet led by President Recep Tayyip Erdoğan.
+February 11, 2026, he was succeeded by Mustafa Çiftçi.